-"The Lanspeary greenhouses, near downtown Windsor, can hold as many downtown Windsor, can noid as many as 70,000 plants at any one time," says Lenz.
-Some plants are grown from seeds and others start out as imported seedlings.
-Petunias, for example, grown in abundance and seen in all of the parks during the growing season, would take a lot of room in the green-buses if they were errown from seed. would take a lot of room in the green-houses if they were grown from seed.
-Instead, the annual flowers are pur-chased from local growers, at the seedling stage.
-After all, "space in the greenhouse is limited," Lenz says.
-Carpet bedding plants, such as small leaf alternanthera or irisine, get off to a good start in the greenhouses as cut-tings.
+"The Lanspeary greenhouses, near downtown Windsor, can hold as many "The Lanspeary greenouses, near downtown Windsor, can hold as many as 70,000 plants at any one time," says Lenz.
+Some plants are grown from seeds and others start out as imported seedings.
+Petunias, for example, grown in abundance and seen in all of the parks during the growing season, would take a lot of room in the green-houses if they were grown from seed.
+Instead, the annual flowers are pur-chased from local growers, at the greenhouse is limited," Lenz says.
+Carpet bedding plants, such as small leaf alternathera or irisine, get off to a good start in the greenhouses as cut-tings.
 Hundreds of the muted yellow, green and red plants are used every year in the city's three design gardens.
-THE DESIGN gardens - in Jackson Park and City Hall - are considered by Lenz to be main attractions in parks by Lenz to be main attractions in parks each summer.
-This year's bedding plants will be arranged in the shape of the International Master Gardeners' ssociation logo.
-Lantana standard and fuschia stan Ass dard, both flowering shrubs that are trained to take the shape of trees, are two of several species that spend the cold season in one of the warmest of the hothouses.
+"THE DESIGN gardens - in Jackson Park and City Hall - are considered by Lenz to be main attractions in parks by Lenz to be main attractions in parks each summer.
+This year's bedding plants will be arranged in the shape of the International Master Gardeners' Association logo.
+Lantana standard and fuschia stan dard, both flowering shrubs that are trained to take the shape of trees, are two of several species that spend the cold season in one of the warmest of the hothouses.
 When the weather is just right and the shrubs are sporting their bright blooms, they will be trans-ported to the Ottawa Street or ported to the Ottaw Ouellette Avenue malls.
+One thousand tree and shrub seeds were planted in the greenhouses last year.
+The seedlings will eventually be transported to various sites in the city.
+Transplanting 150,000 annual plants transplanting 150,000 annual plants and flowers from their greenhouse environment to places in parks and avenues continues throughout the spring and early summer.